hadley/adv-r/Home.md

   * [[source code control|git]]: git + github
   * [[ready for release|Release]]

+The canonical reference for package development will always be [writing R extensions][r-ext] - these pages attempt to expand on the more important points and discuss more of the why and what of best practices.

 ## Miscellaneous

 * [[How to make a reproducible example|Reproducibility]]